whartzler/Class_Project/README.md

 ## Data Exploration & Analysis
 ### Data Exploration
 ### Data Analysis
-Using a combination of Jupyter Notebooks & Tableau to review and visualize the data to get a clear and accurace picture of what the data represents.
+Using a combination of Jupyter Notebooks & Tableau to review and visualize the data to get a clear and accurate picture of what the data represents.
 Utilizing Jupyter Notebooks we analyzed the dataset to review and outliers and to

 ## Technologies